-- Transit-Supportive Corridor Policies: Policies are moderately supportive of transit-oriented development.
+- Transit-Supportive Corridor Policies: Policies are moderately supportive of transit-oriented development (TOD).
 Local plans encourage development at strongly transit-supportive densities in some station areas, but plan for lower density single-family development in other areas. - Supportive Zoning Near Transit Stations: Station areas include strongly transit supportive zoning in the downtown, multi-family residential, and commercial areas.
 About one third of station area land is zoned as single-family residential, with densities mostly corresponding to Medium-Low. - Tools to Implement Land Use Policies: The Washington State Legislature and City of Auburn each established property tax exemptions for multi-family housing development.
 The City of Kent runs the Main Street Tax Incentive program whereby eligible businesses can receive a tax credit worth 75 percent of their obligation the following year.
 The RapidRide I Line planning effort will develop station recommendations to encourage new development.
-Community outreach related to small area plans in the City of Kent and Metro's Renton, Kent and Auburn Mobility Plan.
+King County is finalizing an initiative to encourage TOD within half a mile of the transit corridor.